swup/fragment-plugin/README.md

 A [swup](https://swup.js.org) plugin for selectively updating dynamic fragments.

-- Replace dynamic fragments instead of swup's default containers, based on custom rules
+- Replace dynamic fragments instead of the main content container, based on custom rules
-- Communicate context and improve orientation by animating only the parts of the page that have actually changed
+- Improve orientation by animating only the parts of the page that have actually changed
+- Give your site the polish and snappiness of a single-page app

 ## Use cases